Devendra616/100-days-of-code/log.md

 ## Day 38: October 24, 2018
 Losing time because of server failures in office had to devote about 12-14 hours in office.
 Started Bootstrap 4 on udemy.
 Completed 5/11 sessions.

+## Day 39: October 25, 2018
+Completed the rest of the Bootstrap4 sessions on udemy ie 6/11 sessions.
+Bootstrap 4 has provided some easy cool features but lots to remember have to practice alot to learn features exists.